foobuzz/todo/doc/guide.md

 	$ todo ctx culture
 	    7 | Read the article about chemistry #culture

-This helps removing any ambiguity if you ever have a context whose name happens to be the name of a command.
+This helps removing any ambiguity if you ever have a context whose name happens to be the name of a command (a command wins over a context).

 You can also display tasks of contexts integrated with general tasks with the `--flat` option: